 Robin Mastromarino is a designer residing in Paris.
 This site is his portfolio.

 The website has cool transition effects and intuitive navigation.
 There are no complicated menus or unclear elements.
 Just left-click and move right or left to navigate.
-The jury liked the quality of the content, its bright photos, and colors.
+The jury liked the quality of the content, its bright photos, and its colors.
 The developer jury gave this website 7.71.
 A great score, isn’t it?

 Beyond Beauty – August 2018